School of Business, Information Technology, Public Service & Commercial Art

 People depend on law enforcement officers to protect their lives and property and to maintain order.
 Whether they’re state or federal agents, police or sheriff’s officers, or corrections officers, all law enforcement careers require a gift for understanding others, good critical thinking skills and a desire to serve the community.

 If you love working with children and you’re interested in teaching, an Early Care and Education major may be right for you.
-Our NAEYC-accredited Early Care and Education program offers comprehensive training in the necessary skills required for implementing quality preschool programming.
+The Early Care and Education program offers comprehensive training in the necessary skills required for implementing quality preschool programming.

 As the only program of its kind in South Carolina, and one of only a handful of public college programs in mortuary science in the United States, Piedmont Technical College’s ABFSE-accredited Funeral Service Education program is well equipped to prepare students for a rewarding career in the Funeral Service and Mortuary Industry.